Advances in LiDAR and sensor technology are driving size and cost of sensors down rapidly, while improving performance dramatically.

 When to use: Altimeters, collision avoidance, human or vehicle traffic detection, distance measurement.
 Ideal for use when eye-safety considerations or wider FoV is required.

-Uses high frequency radar and processing of Doppler-effect reflections to sense movement or distance in a spatial volume.
+Uses high-frequency radar and processing of Doppler-effect reflections to sense movement or distance in a spatial volume.
+(View our most popular doppler sensor)

 Pros: Medium distance capabilities, very lightweight, detects glass and water, can be placed behind opaque surfaces.